appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 categories: [Persistence-Container]
 ---

 Maybe you had a look at our previous post about the [Servlet-Engine Basics](<{{ "/servlet-engine/2014/12/24/servlet-engine-basics.html" | prepend: site.baseurl }}>).
-Beside the Servlet-Engine, the [Persistence-Container](http://appserver.io/documentation/persistence-container.html) is one of the main services appserver.io provides.
-The name Persistence-Container, can lead to some missunderstanding in our case, as many people think that it mostly refers to database persistence.
+Beside the `Servlet-Engine`, the [Persistence-Container](http://appserver.io/documentation/persistence-container.html) is one of the main services appserver.io provides.
+The name `Persistence-Container`, can lead to some missunderstanding in our case, as many people think that it mostly refers to database persistence.
 In Java there are EJB-Containers that provide a broad set of functionalities like [Bean- or Container-Managed-Persistence](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), whereas appserver.io actually only provides a small subset of the functionality as plattforms like [Wildfly](http://en.wikipedia.org/wiki/WildFly) does.
-Persisting data to a database is only one functionality the Persistence-Container can provide, but by far not the most important one.
+Persisting data to a database is only one functionality the `Persistence-Container` can provide, but by far not the most important one.

 ### New options using a Persistence-Container
 ***

-As not persisting data to a database is the main purpose of a Persistence-Container, we've to figure other reasons you may use it.
+As not persisting data to a database is the main purpose of a `Persistence-Container`, we've to figure other reasons you may use it.
 As PHP till now was used as a scripting language, it'll lack of the possiblity to have objects, let's call them components, persistent in memory.
-The Persistence-Container gives you the possiblity to exactly do this.
+The `Persistence-Container' gives you the possiblity to exactly do this.
 This is, admittedly, not a problem it can solve for you, but in fact it is a powerful option.
 This option, beside performance of course, gives you many possibilities you will not benefit from when working with the well known LAMP stack.
-This post is all about the possibilities the Persistence-Container provides and how they can enable you to write enterprise applications.
+This post is all about the possibilities the `Persistence-Container` provides and how they can enable you to write enterprise applications.

 ### Server-Side Component Types
 ***